 A. sp.
 “Xingu” is placed in the Xingu complex of the Regani group and shows features from both the A. regani and A. caetei complexes.
-Like many Apistos, Apistogramma sp.
-“Xingu” has been collected in multiple variations and there is confusion about which of the known forms are A. sp.
-“Xingu” and which are yet-undescribed species.
+Like many Apistos, multiple varieties or color forms of Apistogramma sp.
+“Xingu” have been collected and there is confusion about which of the known forms are A. sp.
+“Xingu” and which are actually undescribed species.

 Apistogramma sp.
 “Xingu” in the wild

 A. sp.
 “Xingu” originates from the middle and lower regions of the Rio Xingu near the city of Altamira in eastern Brazil.
 Their native waters are very soft (less than 1 dGH) with pH values around 6.0.
 They were collected from areas with a lot of leaf litter, overhanging vegetation, and brush piles.
 There are very few accounts describing the native habitat.
 Römer reports that he could only get successful spawning at low pH values while others have no problems in neutral water.
 This could indicate that some forms originate in more acidic conditions.

 Apistogramma xingu is a great aquarium fish.
 They are not too aggressive as long as they are provided with a complex habitat.
 A. xingu are robust with males growing to nearly 3″ and females to about 1 3/4″.
 They need a tank with a complex habitat and will do well in neutral water conditions.
 Water changes are appreciated and a temperature around 76° – 78° F is ideal.